-32. Urban development and planning.
+Urban development and planning, including the legal and institutional 32. framework.
 This section explores the state of urban development, including issues such as urbanization, the abandonment of urban or rural areas, the densification of inner cities or urban sprawl, social inclusion, gentrification, socially mixed development as well as planned and unplanned housing development in the context of the development of smart and compact cities.
 The section also analyses large housing development projects, the reconstruction of degraded areas (greenfield development and brownfield regeneration), spatial planning, the management of urban growth, the adaptation to and mitigation of climate change and informal settlements.
 The section addresses the policy framework for spatial development and land-use regulations, including master plans and zoning.
+Finally, the section shall analyse the legal and institutional framework for urban development.
+The section shall identify the strengths and weaknesses of the legal and institutional systems for urban development.
+It shall also analyse relevant actors and their roles in urban development, the level of engagement of the public and public sectors and the participation of the public in decision making.

 33. Infrastructure and public services.
 This section analyses the quality of infrastructure and public services and the roles of different actors in their provision and management.
 The chapter analyses management systems in the country and the extent to which they facilitate the provision of services.
 It assesses investment priorities.
+The legal and institutional frameworks for the infrastructure shall be addressed in the urban development chapter.

-34. Land administration and management.
+34. Land administration and management, including the legal and institutional framework.
 This section usually consists of two chapters, one each on land policies and land administration.
 The first chapter analyses the national land administration system, including: relevant authorities; the role of notaries, if applicable; the real estate cadastre, including the cadastral basis; private sector involvement in land administration, the geodetic framework and topographic mapping; services to the public, including the provision of information on land and real estate; collaboration with other departments and municipalities; mortgages (including registration processes, fees, and foreclosure procedures); and the use of land as collateral.
 The chapter also discusses the state of real estate markets, including the taxation of real property.
-The second chapter in this section provides an analysis of the land policy framework5, including ongoing or planned reforms.
+The second chapter in this section provides an analysis of the land policy framework6, including ongoing or planned reforms.
+Finally, the section shall analyse the legal and institutional framework for land management.
+The section shall identify the strengths and weaknesses of the legal and institutional systems for urban development.
+The section shall analyse relevant actors and their roles in housing, the level of engagement of the public and public sectors and the participation of the public in decision making.